2007 BMW Alpina B7

 Transmission Service

-This is preventative maintenance but I could see some oil residue around the mechatronics sleeve and if left unattended this can cause issues.
+This was preventative maintenance but I could see some oil residue around the mechatronics sleeve and if left unattended this could cause issues.

 First job is to loosen the fill plug (to be sure you can refill it) then drain the fluid.
 Keep all the old fluid so you have a good idea how much to add...
 I recovered exactly 2 Gal of transmission fluid from the oil pan and valve body.
 And then flushed about 3 additional quarts from the torque converter/transmission cooler.